What is the average salary in Olympia, WA?

 How does the cost of living in Olympia, WA compare to the national average?

-The cost of living in Olympia, Washington, shows some notable differences when compared to the nationwide average.
-Housing costs in Olympia stand at 143, which is 43% higher than the national average.
+The cost of living in Olympia, Washington, shows some variations when compared to the nationwide average.
+Housing costs in Olympia stand at 138, which is 38% higher than the national average.
 This means that housing expenses in Olympia are significantly more than what people might expect based on the average cost across the country.
-For those considering a move to Olympia, this could be a major factor in their budget planning.
+For job seekers considering Olympia, the higher housing costs could be a notable factor in their budget planning.